-Carrie Warick, director of policy and advocacy at the National College Access Network, said that high costs can make applying to multiple schools impossible for some.
+Carrie Warick, director of policy and advocacy at the National College Access Network, said that fee waivers can help remove the barrier to admission that many low-income students face.

-“Lowering all fees would help students think more broadly about where they go to college, but our first target would be to expand the availability and use of fee waivers for low-income students,” said Warick.
+“Lowering all fees would help students think more broadly about where they go to college, but our first target would be to expand the availability and use of fee waivers for low-income students,” Warick said.

 If you’re struggling to come up with the cash to apply to colleges, these programs might be able to help.

-Income-eligible students can qualify for a waiver for the SAT or SAT subject tests and apply to up to four schools for free.
+Income-eligible students can qualify for a waiver for the SAT or SAT subject tests and apply to as many colleges as they want at no-cost.

 College Board’s SAT and college application fee waiver program is available to low-income students in their junior or senior year of high school.
-You are eligible for the waivers if one of the following statements is true:
+You are eligible for the waivers if you meet one of these college fee waiver requirements:

 - You’re eligible for the National School Lunch Program (NSLP).